-Grenfell tower: Swansea tower blocks 'fire safe' - BBC News
+Swansea tower blocks 'fire safe'

 Grenfell tower: Swansea tower blocks 'fire safe'

-Residents of four Swansea tower blocks which failed safety tests following the Grenfell Tower fire have been give "further reassurance" they are safe.
+Residents of four Swansea tower blocks which failed safety tests following the Grenfell Tower fire have been given "further reassurance" they are safe.

-Cladding at the flats in Clyne Court, Sketty and Jefferys Court in Penlan did not pass the new tests despite meeting current regulations.
+Cladding at the flats in Clyne Court, Sketty and Jefferys Court in Penlan initially did not pass tests despite meeting current regulations.

 Residents were left "unable to sleep" after the failed tests, carried out following the fatal fire in London.

-The council will also fit sprinkler systems in its blocks of high-rise accommodation, it said.
+The council will also fit sprinkler systems in its blocks of high-rise accommodation.

 It comes as police said they have "reasonable grounds" to suspect that corporate manslaughter offences may have been committed at Grenfell.

-It said it has received Welsh and UK Government guidance giving reassurance over the safety of the cladding and councillor Andrea Lewis, cabinet member for housing, said the products used in Swansea's high rises were safe.
+The council said it has received Welsh and UK Government guidance giving reassurance over the safety of the cladding and councillor Andrea Lewis, cabinet member for housing, said the products used in Swansea's high rises were safe.

 "Although our cladding isn't the same as that used in Grenfell, we also took immediate actions to check these properties and to seek advice from the Welsh Government and UK government's Department for Communities and Local Government about what else needed to be done," she added.